xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

 From this, you can see the logic volumne is assigned to *sdc*.

 On RedHat/RHEL7, CentOS 7 and Scientific Linux 7 and possibly later versions of Linux flavors, the NTFS filesystem is directly supported.
+For older version of Linux, you might have to install *ntfs-3g* package first.
 Therefore, you can mount the volume easily with a mounting command as below.

 .. code-block:: none